 Students will study the first part of a two-year program entitled Geography and World Cultures.
-Course content includes the study of geographic reasoning, historical thinking, disciplinary literacy, and writing/communication skills.
-For each unit, the students will learn the human and physical geography, ancient and medieval history, and contemporary issues about the Middle East, Africa, and Asia.
+Course content includes four geographic concepts: movement, human systems, human interactions with the environment, and place and region.
+Geographic reasoning is taught through the lens of global history.
+Skills instruction includes: geographic reasoning, historical thinking, problem solving, disciplinary literacy, and writing and communication skills.